-Aleisha Geiss applied for services in November of 2014.
+Congratulations to Aleisha Geiss, a 30-yearold arried mother of one daughter, applied for services in November of 2014.
 She had suffered a Traumatic Brain Injury resulting from a drowning event at age three.
-As a result, Aleisha developed a learning disability impacting reading comprehension, writing skills, and her general walking ability was impacted.
-Aleisha wore wrist braces to strengthen the weakness in her wrists and hands.
+As a result, Aleisha developed a learning disability impacting reading comprehension, writing skills, general walking ability was impacted, Aleisha wore wrist braces to strengthen the weakness in her wrists and hands.
 Although Aleisha was successful in raising her daughter, she had been unable to begin a career due to the impacts of her disabilities.
-Once her daughter reached an age that Aleisha could again consider employment, her treating physician encouraged her to be a Certified Nursing Assistant.
+Once her daughter reached an age that Aleisha could again consider her treating physician employment, encouraged her to be a Certified Nursing Assistant.
 Working with her VR counselor, a rehabilitation plan was developed, and she successfully completed the training required for employment.
 Unfortunately, she was unable to complete that plan due to an unexpected foot surgery which ultimately kept her from doing the extensive walking as is required for a CNA.

 Guidance and counseling provided by her rehabilitation counselor helped Aleisha choose work as an administrative assistant which was a job she could physically perform.
 She completed a clerical training program preparing her for work with needed accommodations.
 While seeking employment, Aleisha and her counselor determined she lacked sufficient work experiences for some jobs, so her counselor suggested she volunteer.
 Aleisha developed a volunteer job and soon met the experience requirements for her desired administrative employment.
-During this time, VR was also able to pay for driver's training which resulted in Aleisha getting her driver's license and improving her level of travel independence.
+During this time, BVR was also able to pay for driver's training which resulted in Aleisha getting her driver's license and improving her level of travel independence.
 Support services for gas, interview and work clothing were also provided as needed.

-Aleisha received significant assistance from the Job Development staff preparing her for jobs specifically within the 700-Hour Program.
+Aleisha received significant assistance from the Job Development Department preparing her for jobs specifically the 700-hour program.
 This would include resume and interview assistance which allowed her to obtain quality employment.

-Aleisha obtained employment in February through the 700-Hour Program working for a state agency as an Administrative Assistant.
-Her progress has been monitored regularly since then and she continues to enjoy her full-time employment allowing her to get off Supplemental Security Income (SSI) benefits.
+Aleisha obtained employment in February of 2020 through the 700 Hour Program working for a state agency as an Administrative Assistant.
+Her progress has been monitored regularly since then and she continues to enjoy her full-time employment allowing her to get off SSI benefits.
 Aleisha is very happy with her new job and her new life.

-Will Carrasco
+Will Carasco

 Will Carrasco is a graduate from rural Yerington High School.
 Will was born with Spinal Muscular Atrophy, which has necessitated him using a wheelchair since birth.
 Even so, Will has never let his disability get in the way of what he wants to do, whether it is hunting, fishing or skiing.
-Will signed up for VR services with the goal of getting his degree in Computer Information Systems from the University of Nevada Reno (UNR).
+Will signed up for BVR services with the goal of getting his degree in Computer Information Systems from the University of Nevada Reno (UNR).
 Will did exceptionally well in all his classes and was on track to graduate as planned.
-Over the course of his undergraduate career, it became apparent that a Bachelor's in CIS would not be sufficient for him to participate in employment in his chosen field; mainly because he requires a wheelchair and assistive technology to function optimally, and the duties of entry level positions in CIS cannot be completed from a wheelchair (running cable, crawling through ductwork, etc.).
+Over the course of his undergraduate career, it became apparent that a Bachelor's in CIS would not be sufficient for him to participate in employment in his chosen field; mainly because he requires a wheelchair and assistive technology to function optimally, and the duties of entry level positions in CIS cannot be completed by him (running